Chriscbr/annotate-snippets/README.md

 An unnofficial set of Node.js (TypeScript) bindings for [annotate-snippets-rs](https://crates.io/crates/annotate-snippets) - a Rust library for annotation of programming code slices.

+If you're curious how a Rust library was turned into one that can be used from TypeScript/JavaScript, I wrote a blog post about the process [here](https://rybicki.io/blog/2023/06/27/rust-crate-into-typescript-library.html) - check it out!

 ## Usage

 ```typescript